IEEE SAM 2022 logo

 Clutter Edges Detection Algorithms for Structured Clutter Covariance Matrices

-Tianqi Wang and Da Xu (Institute of Acoustics, Chinese Academy of Sciences & University of Chinese Academy of Sciences, China); Chengpeng Hao (Institute of Acoustics, Chinese Academy of Sciences, China); Pia Addabbo (University of Sannio, Italy); Danilo Orlando (Universita' degli Studi Niccolo' Cusano, Italy)
+Tianqi Wang and Da Xu (Chinese Academy of Sciences & University of Chinese Academy of Sciences, China); Chengpeng Hao (Chinese Academy of Sciences, China); Pia Addabbo (University of Sannio, Italy); Danilo Orlando (Unviersity of Pisa, Italy)

 SS12: Special Session 12 - Signal Processing in Wireless Sensor and Robot Networks